microsoft/vscode-docs/docs/editor/workspace-trust.md

 * `security.workspace.trust.enabled` - Enable Workspace Trust feature.
 Default is true.
 * `security.workspace.trust.startupPrompt` - Whether to show the Workspace Trust dialog on startup.
 Default is to only show once per distinct workspace.
 * `security.workspace.trust.emptyWindow` - Whether to always trust an empty window (no open folder).
-Default is false.
+Default is true.
 * `security.workspace.trust.untrustedFiles` - Controls how to handle loose files in a workspace.
 Default is to prompt.
 * `extensions.supportUntrustedWorkspaces` - Override extension Workspace Trust declarations.
 Either true or false.